hashelq/dosu/readme.txt

 Written by: HASHELQ
 LICENSE: MIT

+This is a sudo alternative in case you need a simple bloat-free program for this task.
+There are no settings, prompts and anything else!

 SECURITY:
 	I am not sure that this program is secure.
 	Use at your own risk.